TerryCaliendo/Multi-Value-Command-Line-Dictionary-Console-App/README.md

 - npm run test

+## Project Architecture

+- The project implements a basic Model-View-Controller (MVC) framework.
+MVC is chosen to help improve extension and scalability.
+  - For Instance
+  - The View is currently a console app, but it could be upgraded to a Native App or Web app.
+  - The controller could be wrapped with a web server and turned into an API server.
+  - The model could be replaced with an actual database

 ## Project Assumptions:

 - User input for collections and member names can contain any character (including special characters !@#$%^ etc)